muratk5n/thirdwave/en/README.md

 ---

 Biden is not talking to MBS?
 Why not?
-Bcz he is bad? he had a journo killed (which is bad)...
+Bcz he is bad?
+Had a journo killed (which is bad)...
 Putin flattened Grozny and everyone was still talking to him afterwards.